mattriley/node-module-composer/README-TEMPLATE.md

 p.s.
 In case you're wondering, yes, Module Composer works with React.
 Say hello to dependency injection in React, and farewell and good riddance to prop-drilling, context, custom hooks, attemping to work around that lack of it.

+See [Stazione Simulation](https://github.com/mattriley/stazione-simulation) for example usage of Module Composer with React.

 ## Composition root

-Module Composer should be isolated to the _composition root_ of the application.

 > A Composition Root is a (preferably) unique location in an application where modules are composed together.<br/>— [Mark Seeman](https://blog.ploeh.dk/2011/07/28/CompositionRoot/)

-Module composition should occur as close to the entry point of the application as possible.
+Module Composer is a tool that facilitates module composition, therefore its use should be limited and isolated to the Composition Root, as close to the application entry point as possible.

 Here's an example of a composition root isolated to a separate file named `compose.js`: